SwiftCoderJoe/Aer/config/readme.md

 Each of these values correspond to things relating to the points system.

+### difficulty

+This value signifies how hard it is to level up.
+The closer it is to zero, the harder it is to level up, and the higher it is, the easier it is to level up.
+1 is recommended.
+It is not recommended to go higher than 1.

+It is configured like this:

+    "difficulty" : "0.25"

+As you can see, decimals are allowed.

 ### infoChannel

 This value will signify the channel you want points info to be sent in.
 This info includes level up notifications and level up role add (see: levelUpRoles) notifications.